Aniket-xviii/GIT-project1/README.md

 Short description of project1.

 ## New Section
-This is a new section (master version).
+This is a new section (conflict-branch version).